El Niño And La Niña – What They Are, Their Differences, And How They Impact Global Weather And Climate Patterns

 During La Niña years, though, abnormally strong trade winds have a significant impact on the westerly movement of warm ocean water.
 The stronger winds force large portions of warm water to shift and end up near the Southeast Asian coast.

-As warm water is removed off the west coast of South America, more cold water is forced to the surface.
+As warm water is removed from the west coast of South America, more cold water is forced to the surface.
 As a result, the temperature of the Central and Eastern Pacific Ocean waters is substantially lower than usual.

 La Niña usually occurs every three to five years, although it can be very inconsistent and last for extended periods.

-As I previously mentioned, ocean temperatures are one of the main drivers of weather, which means the La Niña phenomenon also leads to drastic weather changes on a global scale, just the El Niño effect.
+As I previously mentioned, ocean temperatures are one of the main drivers of weather, which means the La Niña phenomenon also leads to drastic weather changes on a global scale, just like the El Niño effect.

 The Effects Of La Niña On The Weather